FM broadcasting: Modulation

+FM broadcasting shows better resistance to amplitude noise because the information is carried in the instantaneous frequency rather than in the signal amplitude.
+In wideband FM systems such as FM broadcasting, most amplitude variations are rejected by the detector, and further reduction is obtained through limiting.
+In his 1936 paper, Edwin Armstrong explained that wideband FM with a limiter has much greater immunity to amplitude noise than amplitude-modulated systems, and he also noted that this advantage does not hold for narrowband FM.

 Frequency modulation or FM is a form of modulation which conveys information by varying the frequency of a carrier wave; the older amplitude modulation or AM varies the amplitude of the carrier, with its frequency remaining constant.
 With FM, frequency deviation from the assigned carrier frequency at any instant is directly proportional to the amplitude of the (audio) input signal, determining the instantaneous frequency of the transmitted signal.
-Because transmitted FM signals use significantly more bandwidth than AM signals, this form of modulation is commonly used with the higher (VHF or UHF) frequencies used by the FM broadcast band and land mobile radio systems.
+Because wideband FM signals require greater bandwidth than AM signals, FM broadcasting is allocated to higher-frequency bands (VHF and UHF) where wider channels are available.

-The maximum frequency deviation of the carrier is usually specified and regulated by the licensing authorities in each country.
-For a stereo broadcast, the maximum permitted carrier deviation is invariably ±75 kHz, although a little higher is permitted in the United States when SCA systems are used.
-For a monophonic broadcast, again the most common permitted maximum deviation is ±75 kHz.
-However, some countries specify a lower value for monophonic broadcasts, such as ±50 kHz.
+The maximum frequency deviation of the carrier is specified and regulated by the licensing authorities in each country.
+For a stereo broadcast, the maximum permitted carrier deviation is typically ±75 kHz, although higher are allowed in the United States when SCA systems are used.
+For a monophonic broadcast, the most common permitted maximum deviation is ±75 kHz, although some countries specify a lower value for monophonic broadcasts, such as ±50 kHz.

 Armstrong's first prototype FM broadcast transmitter, located in the Empire State Building, New York City, which he used for secret tests of his system between 1934 and 1935.
 Licensed as experimental station W2XDG, it transmitted on 41 MHz at a power of 2 kW.

 Instantaneous spectrum and waterfall plot in the FM broadcast band showing three strong local stations; speech and music show different patterns of frequency vs. time.
 When the transmitted audio is quiet, the 19 kHz stereo pilot tones can be resolved in the spectrum.

 Bandwidth

-The bandwidth of an FM transmission is given by the Carson bandwidth rule which is the sum of twice the maximum deviation and twice the maximum modulating frequency.
-For a transmission that includes RDS this would be 2 × 75 kHz + 2 × 60 kHz = 270 kHz.
+The bandwidth of an FM transmission can be approximated using Carson's rule, which states that the necessary bandwidth is twice the maximum deviation plus twice the highest modulating frequency.
+For a transmission that includes RDS this gives 2 × 75 kHz + 2 × 60 kHz = 270 kHz.
 This is also known as the necessary bandwidth.

+Noise

+FM broadcasting offers improved resistance to amplitude noise compared to AM broadcasting due to its transmission of a constant-envelope.
+Limiting restores the constant-envelope.